Pfizer vaccine hopes lift world stocks; dollar, gold on the defensive

-NEW YORK (Reuters) - Global shares rose on Friday while safe-havens such as the dollar softened as investors welcomed news that drugmaker Pfizer Inc PFE.N could have a coronavirus vaccine ready in the United States by the end of this year.
+NEW YORK (Reuters) - Global shares bounced on Friday while safe havens such as the dollar were on the defensive as investors welcomed news that drugmaker Pfizer Inc could have a coronavirus vaccine ready in the United States by the end of this year.

-Shares of Pfizer added 3.1%.
-The U.S. drugmaker said on Friday it could file for U.S. authorization of the COVID-19 vaccine it is developing with German partner BioNTech 22UAy.F as early as late November.
+Shares of Pfizer jumped 3.8%, and the stock was the biggest contributor to the S&P 500’s gains on Friday.
+The U.S. drugmaker said it could file for U.S. authorization of the COVID-19 vaccine it is developing with German partner BioNTech as early as late November.

 As the global race to develop a coronavirus vaccine heats up, financial markets have tracked every twist and turn, hoping a successful deployment would hoist the world economy into a sustained rebound after a harrowing shutdown in the spring.

-Some analysts say investors are now trying to look past the near-term ups and downs that accompany the development of a vaccine to focus on a likelier turnaround in 2021.
+Some analysts say investors are now trying to look past the near-term ups and downs that accompany vaccine development to focus on a likelier turnaround in 2021.

 “There is a general consensus that things will be better next year,” said Rick Meckler, a partner at Cherry Lane Investments, a family investment office in New Jersey.
 “We go back and forth, but people are somewhat hopeful.”

-For the year, however, European shares have lagged the performances of U.S. and Asian stocks.
+For the year, however, European shares have lagged their U.S. and Asian peers.

-The pan-European STOXX 600 is down 11.6% so far this year, compared to an 8.3% gain in the S&P 500 and a 5.2% rise in MSCI’s broadest index of Asia-Pacific shares outside Japan.
+The pan-European STOXX 600 is down almost 12% so far this year, compared with an 8.3% gain in the S&P 500 and a 5% rise in MSCI’s broadest index of Asia-Pacific shares outside Japan.

 Asian shares also managed to notch modest gains on Friday, even though shares in China and Japan posted slim declines.
-The MSCI Asia-Pacific share index .MIAPJ0000PUS rose 0.4%, while Japan's Nikkei .N225 lost 0.4%.
+The MSCI Asia-Pacific share index rose 0.3%, while Japan’s Nikkei lost 0.4%.

 The improved mood on trading floors dented the U.S. dollar, usually perceived as a safe-haven asset.
-The dollar =USD slipped 0.1% to 93.714 against a basket of six major currencies.
+The dollar slipped 0.1% to 93.700 against a basket of six major currencies.
+[USD/]

-A softer dollar helped the euro EUR=EBS regain some ground, with the common currency rising 0.1% to $1.1717.
+A softer dollar helped the euro regain some ground, with the common currency rising 0.2% to $1.1718.

 Sterling was on the defensive after UK Prime Minister Boris Johnson told businesses to get ready for a no-deal Brexit in case negotiations with the European Union fail to produce a free trade agreement.

 But assurances that Britain would continue to talk to European Union representatives early next week fed hopes that a deal could be reached.
-That gave sterling GBP=D3 some reprieve, and it pared earlier losses to be up 0.1% at $1.2906.
+That gave sterling some reprieve, and it pared earlier losses to be up 0.2% at $1.2927.

-Still, in a sign that the world economy is not out of the woods and investors are not unanimously upbeat about the outlook, oil prices fell on concerns that the spike in COVID-19 cases in Europe and the United States will curtail demand in two of the world’s biggest fuel-consuming regions.
+Still, in a sign that the world economy is struggling and investors are not unanimously upbeat about the outlook, oil prices fell on concerns that the spike in COVID-19 cases in Europe and the United States will curtail demand in two of the world’s biggest fuel-consuming regions.

 “It’s a tug-of-war between risks that are well-flagged, the pandemic, the U.S. election, Brexit, and at the same time hope that these same risks can be resolved in matter of weeks or months”, said Emmanuel Cau, head of European equity strategy at Barclays.

-Brent crude futures for December LCOc1 fell 0.6% to $42.91 a barrel and U.S. West Texas Intermediate crude futures for November delivery CLc1 slid 0.4% to $40.8.
+Brent crude futures fell 23 cents to settle at $42.93 a barrel, and U.S. West Texas Intermediate (WTI) crude futures dropped 8 cents to settle at $40.88 a barrel.

-Also exposing market angst, Germany's 10-year bond yield DE10YT=RR posted its biggest weekly drop since August and was hovering near a seven-month low of -0.63%.
+Also exposing market angst, Germany’s 10-year bond yield was set for its biggest weekly drop since August and was hovering near a seven-month low of -0.623%.

-The 10-year U.S. Treasury yield US10YT=RR edged up to 0.7406% on Friday as investors took comfort in data that showed U.S. retail sales rose more than expected in September, ignoring an outlook that analysts say is threatened by pervasive unemployment, and a lack of imminent fiscal stimulus.
+The 10-year U.S. Treasury yield edged up to 0.7423% on Friday, as investors took comfort in data that showed U.S. retail sales rose more than expected in September, ignoring an outlook that analysts say is threatened by pervasive unemployment, and a lack of imminent fiscal stimulus.
+[US/]

 Dimming prospects for a near-term U.S. stimulus, and the slight pull-back from safe-haven assets weighed on gold.
 Gold is seen as a hedge against inflation and has benefited from the loosening of global monetary and fiscal policies.

-Reporting by Koh Gui Qing in New York and Julien Ponthus in London; Editing by Matthew Lewis and Nick Zieminski
+Reporting by Koh Gui Qing in New York and Julien Ponthus in London; Editing by Nick Zieminski and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.